SU-CS308-22FA/FFP-Tracker/README.md

 ### Known bugs

+Some known bugs are represented as open issues in the 'Issues' tab in our project.

 ## Developer Documentation

 ### Obtaining the source code

 You can clone this GitHub repository to obtain the source code.
 All of the code for the application is in this repository.
 Once you have cloned the repository into your local machine, you should do the following:

 1. Open the code editor of choice (VSCode is preffered as it has integrated terminals)
 2. Run the following command in a terminal at the root of your project: `npm i`
 3. Create an .env file at the root of your project.
 Your environment variables such as your `DB_URI`, `ACCESS_TOKEN_SECRET` will be in this file.
 Put your environment variables here
 4. On both the client and server folders, run the following command: `npm i`
 5. After installing the necessary modules, run the following commands:
    - In the server folder run: `npm run dev`
    - In the client folder run: `npm start`
 6. Code as you wish!

 ### Directory Structure

 The directory structure is as follows:

-* Server → Server side of the application
+- Server → Server side of the application
-  * Config → Here are the configuration files for the application
+  - Config → Here are the configuration files for the application
-  * Controllers → Here are the controllers of the application that handle requests coming to the server
+  - Controllers → Here are the controllers of the application that handle requests coming to the server
-  * Middleware → Here are the middleware
+  - Middleware → Here are the middleware
-  * Models → Here are the data models of the application
+  - Models → Here are the data models of the application
-  * Public → Here are the public files
+  - Public → Here are the public files
-  * Routes → Here are the routes of the application where we route certain requests using the controllers
+  - Routes → Here are the routes of the application where we route certain requests using the controllers
-  * package.json → Dependencies of the application are listed here
+  - package.json → Dependencies of the application are listed here
-  * Server.js → The actual server file.
+  - Server.js → The actual server file.
 Everything comes together around here
-* Client → Client side of the application
+- Client → Client side of the application
-  * Public → Here are some of the public facing files like the index.html and the application icon
+  - Public → Here are some of the public facing files like the index.html and the application icon
-  * Src → All of the pages, routing, context files, components
+  - Src → All of the pages, routing, context files, components
-    * App → Here are some configuration files for the client application
+    - App → Here are some configuration files for the client application
-    * Components → Here are the components, we have separated components and pages so that we can manage all of them more easily
+    - Components → Here are the components, we have separated components and pages so that we can manage all of them more easily
-    * Contexts → Here we can manage the status of different contexts like users.
+    - Contexts → Here we can manage the status of different contexts like users.
-    * Pages → Here are the pages that are made of components
+    - Pages → Here are the pages that are made of components
-    * App.css → Basic css (default)
+    - App.css → Basic css (default)
-    * App.js → All the front end routes reside here
+    - App.js → All the front end routes reside here
-    * Index.css → Basic css (default)
+    - Index.css → Basic css (default)
-    * Index.js → The parent file of the application
+    - Index.js → The parent file of the application
-  * package.json → Dependencies of the client application
+  - package.json → Dependencies of the client application
-  * Postcss.config.js → Config files
+  - Postcss.config.js → Config files
-  * Tailwind.config.js → Config Files
+  - Tailwind.config.js → Config Files

 There are no test files.